 On September 10, 2021, the Company entered into a Loan and Security Agreement with Structural Capital Investments III, LP ("Structural" and together with the other lenders that are or become parties thereto, the "Lenders"), and Ocean II PLO LLC, as administrative and collateral agent for Structural and the Lenders ("Agent"), under the terms of which the Lenders have committed to lend us up to \$50,000 in term loan financing to support our growth needs (the "Facility") until June 30, 2022.
+Of the amount committed by the Lenders, the Company drew \$30,000 in September 2021, at the closing and the remaining \$20,000 has lapsed.
 The Company also entered into a secured promissory note with the Agent evidencing our obligations under the Facility.
 The Company's obligations are further guaranteed by each of our subsidiaries and secured by our assets and the assets of our subsidiaries.

 At the onset of the agreement, we paid to the Lenders an origination fee of \$500.
-Interest accrues on any outstanding balance at a rate equal to the greater of 9.0% or the Prime Rate, plus 5.75% (the "Basic Rate") and is payable in advance.
+Interest accrues on any outstanding balance at a rate equal to the greater of 9.0% or the Prime Rate, plus 5.75% (the "Basic Rate") and is payable in advance, which as of September 30, 2022 was 12.0%.
 In addition, interest is paid in kind ("PIK") at a rate of 1.00% or 1.25% based on our APR Ratio, measured on a quarterly basis.
 The PIK interest is added to our outstanding balance and accrues interest at the Basic Rate.
 Interest only payments are due until October 2023, with an option to extend until October 2024, dependent on certain financial or revenue metrics before the end of the first twenty-four months of the Facility.